Myriopteris clevelandii: Taxonomy

 The species was first described in 1875 by Daniel Cady Eaton as Cheilanthes clevelandii.
 He named it for Daniel Cleveland, the collector of the type specimen, which came from "a mountain about forty miles from San Diego, California".
 The type specimen, Cleveland s.n., is at the Yale herbarium.
-By a strict application of the principle of priority, Oliver Atkins Farwell transferred the species to the genus Allosorus as Allosorus myriophyllus var. clevelandii in 1931, that genus having been published before Cheilanthes.
+By a strict application of the principle of priority, Oliver Atkins Farwell transferred the species to the genus Allosorus as the variety Allosorus myriophyllus var. clevelandii in 1931, that genus having been published before Cheilanthes.
 Farwell's name was rendered unnecessary when Cheilanthes was conserved over Allosorus in the Paris Code published in 1956.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. clevelandii, which thus became Myriopteris clevelandii.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. clevelandii, as part of a program to consolidate the cheilanthoid ferns into that genus.

 Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
 The common name Cleveland's lip fern refers to the collector honored by the epithet.

 Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
 M. clevelandii belongs to what Grusz et al. informally named the covillei clade.
 Members of the "core covillei" clade, including M. clevelandii, have leaves finely divided into bead-like segments.
 Within this clade, M. clevelandii is sister to M. covillei.